PinTogether | A Pinterest UX Case Study

 If I Had More Time...

-I would have conducted user testing to evaluate the effectiveness and appeal of my feature.
-With the insights gathered, I would have explored additional iterations, experimenting with different entry points or even creating a leaderboard of top pinners to refine the experience further!
+I would have conducted user testing to assess the feature’s effectiveness and appeal.
+Based on the insights, I would explore further iterations, testing different entry points or adding a leaderboard of top pinners to refine the experience.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.